Improving Service Across Generations

 Service Across Generations

 From baby boomers to young professionals and Generation Z, the demographics of the village citizens can vary greatly, and so do their needs.
-To respond to changing demands, Glen Carbon has consistently adopted technology as it becomes available, such as Incode Utility Billing Online to enable citizens to pay their bills wherever they are 24/7/365 and Tyler Notify to keep residents informed of past-due payments, shutoff notifications, and other important information.
+To respond to changing demands, Glen Carbon has consistently adopted technology as it becomes available, such as Tyler’s Utility Access to enable citizens to pay their bills wherever they are 24/7/365, and Notify to keep residents informed of past-due payments, shutoff notifications, and other important information.

-Today, whether it’s a citizen who’s more technologically advanced or someone who prefers an in-person interaction at village hall, there’s something for everyone who calls Glen Carbon home — thanks, in part, to their Incode software.
+Today, whether it’s a citizen that’s more technologically savvy or someone that prefers an in-person interaction at village hall, there’s something for everyone that calls Glen Carbon home — thanks, in part, to their ERP Pro software.

 “Citizen demands have always been a focal point of local government,” Borror said.
 “It’s important to look for a product that you’re confident will help you interact with the public and your customers both at the current moment and in the future.”